 Music

 Carrie Sheffield is an American song composer and award-winning musician.
-Carrie sings and plays classical violin and piano for events nationwide–from the Trump Kennedy Center and Museum of the Bible to the music epicenters of Nashville and Branson.
+Carrie sings and plays classical violin and piano for events nationwide–from the Kennedy Center and Museum of the Bible to the music epicenters of Nashville and Branson.

 View this post on Instagram